Chinese football imposes salary cap in new spending crackdown

 Li added: "If there's only investment but no clear idea of what the long-term returns are, Chinese football is not sustainable.

-"Companies (who own teams) need to understand why invest, what are the rewards and what it contributes to society."
+"Companies (that own teams) need to understand why invest, what are the rewards and what it contributes to society."